rashid2003/theskn/_posts/2016-04-22-points-and-lines.md

     }
 };
 /****************************************************************************/
-// Using this structure, adding two points is as simple as follows:
+// Using this structure, adding two points:

 3dPoint A, B, C;
 C = A + B;